blegal/Fast_LDPC_decoder_for_x86/README.md

 # Fast_LDPC_decoder_for_x86

-This is the source codes of the fast x86 LDPC decoders whose description and optimization techniques are published in the IEEE TDPS journal (article is not yet accepted, in major revision state).
+This is the source codes of the fast x86 LDPC decoders whose description and optimization techniques are published in the IEEE TDPS journal:

+B. Le Gal and C. Jégo.
+High-throughput multi-core LDPC decoders based on x86 processor.
+IEEE Transactions on Parallel and Distributed Systems, vol. 27 (5), pages 1373–1386, May 2016.

 In this git repository we published the source code of a LDPC decoder implementation optimized for x86 target.
 This LDPC decoder implementation